INFINITE-TECHNOLOGY/ASCEND/README.md

 ## Purpose

-`Ascend` is a step-up on-demand Cloud Security abstraction layer provider.

-With `Ascend` it is no longer needed to hard-wire the business application with security framework.

-Even legacy unsecured intranet APIs can now be secured with `Ascend` and published into the cloud.

-On top of that `Ascend` is built around `Step-up` authorization - making it an ideal tool for securing Web Banking apps.

-`Ascend` supports `OAuth2` as well as any possible protocol (including proprietary) encapsulated in its advanced innovative Web Token format.
+`Ascend` is `Authorization Server` supporting `Step-up Authorization` and many other features.

 ## In short

-'Ascend' allows to create and validate cryptographic credentials used to provide a Client Software (Apps) the permission to access secured Web Services within the scope of their user authority.
+'Ascend' allows to create and validate cryptographic credentials (`JWTs`) used to provide a `Client Software` (Apps) the permission to access secured `Web Services` within the scope of their user authority.

-`Ascend` fulfils `Authorization Server` role in `OAuth2` terminology.

 `Ascend` is consists of:
 1) Authorization Granting Server - issuing JWTs
-2) Authorization Validation Server - validating JWTs and acting as reverse proxy.
+2) Authorization Validation Server - validating JWTs and if needed acting as reverse proxy.

 ## Documentation